purezen/purezen.github.io/_posts/2016-07-30-Removing-code-smell-in-a-Reactjs-app-Part-II-:-Functional-HOC-to-the-rescue!.md

 Finally, as can be seen the filtered list is available as `filteredList` property in the Presentational (wrapped) component.

-You can check out the implementation in the `abstraction-via-hoc` branch of the repo. https://github.com/purezen/react-hoc-example.
+You can check out the implementation in the `abstraction-via-hoc` branch of the repo at [https://github.com/purezen/react-hoc-example](https://github.com/purezen/react-hoc-example).